Kids Eye Doctor Near You Q&A

 Frequently Asked Questions with Dr. Michael Moulder

-- A: At least once a year, likely more often if patient is high hyperopia or has accommodative or binocular vision problems.
+- A: At least once a year.
+More frequent visits may be recommended if the patient has high hyperopia, accommodative problems, or binocular vision problems.

-2. Q: Are there signs parents should look for that would indicate a trip the optometrist is necessary?
+- Q: Are there symptoms parents should look for that would indicate a trip the optometrist is necessary?

-5. Q: We often discuss vision problems as they relate to sitting in a classroom, but what about the playground or vision acuity’s effect on socialization and play?
+- Q: We often discuss vision problems as they relate to sitting in a classroom, but what about on the playground or the effect on visual acuity on socialization and play?

-7. Q: We have many choices today correct our vision.
-What do you recommend as the earliest age for contact lenses?
+- Q: What do you recommend as the earliest age for contact lenses?

 If you have any questions regarding children’s vision care, or want to schedule an eye doctor’s appointment: